Maryland Terrapins Logo

 Maryland Terrapins Logo History

 The fact is that tuberous turtles (diamondback terrapin) live in the Chesapeake Bay region near Maryland and are the official reptiles of the state.
-They differ from their relatives in a diamond-shaped pattern on the shell.
-So, H. C. Byrd, in 1932, suggested using this freshwater animal as a mascot for sports teams.
+They differ from their relatives in that they have a diamond-shaped pattern on the shell.
+So, in 1932, H. C. Byrd suggested using this freshwater animal as a mascot for sports teams.
 With the consent, he arranged for a monument to be built on campus across from the McKeldin Library.
 The huge bronze turtle is still there, a reminder that the 1933 graduates saved at their graduation party to pay for the statue.

 The real tortoise Testudo opened the monument, which became its prototype.
 She died two days after the solemn occasion, partly due to stress and partly because two holes were drilled into her shell.
 Ribbons tied to a large sheet were threaded through the holes.
 The cloth covering the statue slipped off as soon as the turtle crawled away.
 At that moment, everyone present burst into loud applause.
-And after death, the reptile ended up in the archive: it was turned into a stuffed animal and installed on the board.
+And after death, the reptile ended up in the archive: it was stuffed and mounted on a board.

 She was depicted on most of the old Maryland Terrapins logos.
 Until 1996, she was presented as a gambling fan, until she was turned into an aggressive ninja warrior.
-It wasn’t until 2012 that sports teams started using the emblem with a single “M,” and elements are taken from the state flag.
+It wasn’t until 2012 that sports teams began using the emblem with a single “M” and incorporating elements from the state flag.

 What is Maryland Terrapins?

 Maryland Terrapins is the common name for all sports teams at the University of Maryland in College Park.
-He has an abbreviated version – Terps.
-This nickname was derived from the mascot, which began to be used in 1932 at the suggestion of the former president of the school, H. C. Byrd.
+He has an abbreviated version of Terps.
+This nickname was derived from the mascot, which was adopted in 1932 at the suggestion of the former president of the school, H. C. Byrd.
 Now UMD has two dozen teams, and they all compete in the Big Ten Conference.

 1967 – 1970